Contributing

 $ cd fireatlas

-# create virtual environment named `feds_env` with venv
+# create and activate environment named `fire_env`

-$ conda create --name feds_env python=3.11
+$ conda env create -f env.yml

-$ conda activate feds_env
+$ conda activate fire_env

-# install optional test dependencies if needed
+# install optional dev dependencies if needed

-$ pip install -e '.[test]'
+$ pip install -e .[dev]

 2. Create a new branch and make your changes as needed.
 Name the branch {your initials}/{descriptive feature name}: